eyecan-ai/pipelime-python/docs/operations/stages.md

 Where `class.path.to.invert_action` can be a `path/to/module.py:invert_action` as well.
 As you can see you don't have to specify the input and output entities: they are automatically inferred from the action signature.

-The next operation compute the average color value and adds a new item to the sample:
+The next operation computes the average color value and adds a new item to the sample:

 ```python
 from pipelime.stages import BaseEntity